Large kitchen to live

 Elmore Kitchens proposed knocking down walls to create a large space without any tension or obstacles.
 The horizontal surfaces of the kitchen at Pond House are topped with 2-cm.-thick Silestone polished slabs in the Yukon color, which brings a serene luminosity and chromatic calm.

-To create an effective contrast with the modernity of Silestone Yukon, Elmore Kitchens used a Spekva wooden worktop.
+To create an effective contrast with the modernity of Silestone Yukon, Elmore Kitchens used a Spekva wooden countertop.
 As Vicky Elmore puts it, the blend of both elements became “the ‘wow’ factor that my clients were waiting for.”

 There were elements that required special creativity from the interior designers.
 For example, “the different ceiling heights, which included a pitched roof with ceiling beams plus a flat roof in the new part of the extension,” says the creative director of Elmore Kitchens.
 The designers didn’t hesitate to juggle the situation, integrating the countertop around the pillars.